Black people and temple and priesthood policies (LDS Church): Church service

-By the 1960s, Black men could serve in leadership roles in auxiliary organizations and attend priesthood meetings, including serving in the Sunday School or Young Men presidency.
+By the 1960s, black men could serve in leadership roles in auxiliary organizations and attend priesthood meetings, including serving in the Sunday School or Young Men presidency.
 In the 1960s, church president McKay began considering opening up a mission in Nigeria.
 After several difficulties with visas, LeMar Williams was in Nigeria preparing to open the mission.
 It was decided that only the auxiliaries would be set up in Nigeria, which could be operated without the priesthood.
 Nigerian men would be allowed to pass the sacrament, but white missionaries would need to bless it.
 However, the program was canceled after several members of the Quorum of the Twelve Apostles objected.
-In 1971, the Genesis Group was formed as an auxiliary to the church for Black members.
+In 1971, the Genesis Group was formed as an auxiliary to the church for black members.
 Black members were able to fill positions in the Relief Society, Young Men, and Young Women presidencies.
 Mary Bankhead served as the first Relief Society president.

-Since the 1978 revelation on the priesthood, Black people have been able to serve in church callings and fulfill leadership positions.
+Since the 1978 rescinding of racial restrictions, black people have been able to serve in church callings and fulfill leadership positions.
 However, service at general church levels has been limited.
-While there have been several Black members of the Quorums of the Seventy and auxiliary general boards, until 2020 there had not been a member of the First Presidency, Quorum of the Twelve Apostles, or the general organizational presidencies (Relief Society, Young Women, Primary, Young Men, or Sunday School) that was Black.
-On April 4, 2020, Ahmad Corbitt was sustained as First Counselor in the Young Men General Presidency, and is the first Black person to hold that position.
+While there have been several black members of the Quorums of the Seventy and auxiliary general boards, until 2020 there had not been a member of the First Presidency, Quorum of the Twelve Apostles, or the general organizational presidencies (Relief Society, Young Women, Primary, Young Men, or Sunday School) that was black.
+On April 4, 2020, Ahmad Corbitt was sustained as First Counselor in the Young Men General Presidency, and is the first black person to hold that position.